rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 #### Training
 As alluded to above, during training we aim to find the values of parameters to optimise a given loss function.
 We can perform optimisation on a quantum model similar to how it is done on a classical neural network.
 In both cases, we perform a forward pass of the model and calculate a loss function.
 We can then update our trainable parameters using gradient based optimisation methods since the gradient of a quantum circuit is possible to compute.
 During training we use the mean squared error (MSE) as loss function.
 This allows us to find a distance between our predictions and the truth, captured by the value of the loss function.![](../Notes/explanation/math-24.png)

-We will train our model using ADAM, COBYLA and SPSA optimizers. @Rodney references Done ✅
+We will train our model using ADAM, COBYLA and SPSA optimizers.
+Below is a brief explanation of these optimizers, but I encourage you to read a bit further on their pros/cons.

 ##### 1. ADAM
 Known as the Adaptive Moment Estimation Algorithm, but abbreviated ADAM.
-This algorithm simply estimates moments of the loss and uses them to optimize a function.
-It is essentially a combination of the gradient descent with momentum algorithm and the RMS (Root Mean Square) Prop algorithm.
+This optimizer simply estimates moments of the loss and uses them to optimize the loss function.
+It is essentially a combination of gradient descent with a momentum algorithm and the RMS (Root Mean Square) Prop algorithm.
 The ADAM algorithm calculates an exponentially weighted moving average of the gradient and then squares the calculated gradient.
 This algorithm has two decay parameters that control the decay rates of these calculated moving averages.

 ##### 2. COBYLA
 Known as Constrained Optimization by Linear Approximations.
-It constructs successive linear approximations of the objective function and constrains via a simplex of n+1 points (in n dimensions), and optimizes these approximations in a trust region at each step.
+It constructs successive linear approximations of the loss function and constrains via a simplex of n+1 points (in n dimensions), and optimizes these approximations in a trust region at each step.
 COBYLA supports equality constraints by transforming them into two inequality constraints.

-##### 3. SPSA  @Rodney - this is just copied exactly from a paper!
-This is plagiarism!
-You have to rewrite in your OWN WORDS and reference the paper!
-Done ✅
+##### 3. SPSA
 "SPSA uses only the objective function measurements.
 This contrasts with algorithms requiring direct measurements of the gradient of the objective function.
 SPSA is especially efficient in high-dimensional problems in terms of providing a good solution for a relatively small number of measurements of the objective function.
 The essential feature of SPSA, which provides its power and relative ease of use in difficult multivariate optimization problems, is the underlying gradient approximation that requires only two objective function measurements per iteration regardless of the dimension of the optimization problem.
 These two measurements are made by simultaneously varying in a "proper" random fashion all of the variables in the problem (the "simultaneous perturbation").
 This contrasts with the classical ("finite-difference") method where the variables are varied one at a time.
 If the number of terms being optimized is p, then the finite-difference method takes 2p measurements of the objective function at each iteration (to form one gradient approximation) while SPSA takes only two measurements."
+(See ref 5)

-By now I hope you have gotten the gist of how a quantum machine learning model works.
-Next we will be looking at the findings that I discovered when training the model on the heart attack, iris and wine datasets.
+By now I hope you have gotten the gist of how a quantum machine learning model works as well as an overview of some optimizers.
+Next we will look at the findings that I discovered when training the model on the heart attack data as well as the popular iris and wine datasets.
-@Rodney - please add a short concluding paragraph saying what we discussed and what the next blog/tutorial will cover Done ✅

-**Lets move to the next blog: "Explaining the findings of a variational quantum model"**

 **The code can be found at [code](https://github.com/0x6f736f646f/variational-quantum-classifier-on-heartattack)**